zmike/zmike.github.io/_posts/2022-06-07-returning.md

 Except there were other issues, because of course there were.

 Some of the optimization passes required for all this to work properly weren't handling atomic load/store ops correctly and were deleting loads that occurred after atomic stores.
-This spawned a [massive amount of discussion](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/16638) that culminated in some patches that might land someday.
+This spawned a [massive amount of galaxy brain-level discussion](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/16638) that culminated in some patches that might land someday.